WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_macros.md

 !!! important "Section Requirements"

-    Download the MacroPak below, these Macros will be used throughout section 2.6
+    Download the MacroPak below, these Macros will be used throughout this section

     <div class="grid cards" markdown>